Her Majesty’s Government of Gibraltar is extremely proud of its track record of investment in the refurbishment of the existing rental housing stock.

 Coelho House certainly needs improvement, it has been riddled with problems caused by rain water penetration for some time and will experience a complete transformation in the coming months.

 The proposed works will be very much in line with the others and will include a mono pitched roof, new specialist render insulation system, composite double glazed window units and works to communal areas.
+However when looking for the best and trusted roofing specialists, a good roofing company like the top roof repair Centennial services has the roofing teams which are highly trained & have years of roofing expertise.

 Knight’s Court is a significant estate and provides for more than 100 homes.
 Over the years, this block has experienced issues with rainwater ingress and to date patch up repairs have been the norm.
 We are now able to offer the tenants of this block the benefit of a significant upgrade as part of the capital works programme.